DeBusk College of Osteopathic Medicine

 Tuition and Fees

-Tuition for the Master of Science (MS) program is $1,200 per credit hour.
-The rate for Life Science Research is $536 per credit hour.
-The per credit hour tuition rate for deficiency courses is $1,102.
-Students previously enrolled in the Master of Science degree program who become new OMS-1 DCOM students may complete MS courses toward the MS degree at no additional tuition charge above tuition paid for their OMS-1year as long as the total credits in courses for both programs do not exceed the maximum number in the typical OMS-1 schedule.
-Masters of Science students who return to complete the degree will be charged the tuition rate in force when they return to complete the required courses for the degree.
-Students desiring to complete the MS degree in OMS 2 or later will be charged the tuition rate in force when taking the courses.
+Tuition for the Master of Science (MS) programs can be found at Graduate Tuition & Fees | LMU Financial Services Overview.
+Students previously enrolled in the Master of Science degree program who become new OMS-1 DCOM students may complete MS courses toward the MS degree at no additional tuition charge above tuition paid for their OMS-1 year as long as the total credits in courses for both programs do not exceed the maximum number in the typical OMS-1 schedule.
+Master of Science students who return to complete the degree will be charged the tuition rate in force when they return to complete the required courses for the degree.
+Students desiring to complete the MS degree in OMS-2 or later will be charged the tuition rate in force when taking the courses.

 Course Load

 Full-time status of a Master of Science graduate student is a minimum of nine (9) graduate credits in a Fall or Spring semester or six (6) during a Summer semester.
-Many Masters of Science program students enroll in a total course credit load of 12-19 credits which may include deficiency courses.
+Many Master of Science program students enroll in a total course credit load of 12-19 credits which may include deficiency courses.
 In order to complete the program in 2 semesters, a course load of 15-19 credit hours each semester is required.

 Orientation